chenan02/saigo/exercise-006-models/README.md

 You must:

-1) Implement each of these functions
+1. Implement each of these functions
-2) Pay attention to errors that might creep up from the database calls.
+1. Pay attention to errors that might creep up from the database calls.
-2) Write tests for the package in `src/models/models_test.go`
+1. Write tests for the package:
+  - `src/models/customer_test.go`
+  - `src/models/product_test.go`
+  - `src/models/order_test.go`

 ## Do I have to use `sqlx`?
 No. If you prefer not to use the [sqlx](http://github.com/jmoiron/sqlx) package and would instead prefer to work with